Media & Entertainment (MAE)

 As Needed.

-This course focuses on corporate crisis and issues management.
+This course focuses on crisis and issues management from a strategic communications approach.
 Emphasis is placed on practical application of crisis communications theory and real-life case studies.

 Corequisite: None.